nxskok/pasias/docs/11-tidying-and-selecting-data.md

 (b) Create a new column that is the students turned into a `factor`, adding it to your data frame.
+The reason for this will become clear later.

 Solution